 Licenses

 Names of the licenses to be applied to the asset (separated by pipe character "|").
-For example, “External Distribution License|Other license” would create 2 Licenses (“External Distribution License” and “Other license”)
+For example, “External Distribution License|Other license” would apply 2 Licenses (“External Distribution License” and “Other license”).
+Please make sure to create the Licenses in the destination libraries in advance.

 expires_at

 You can define a date when an asset will expire (or has already expired).
 You can define in your Library if expired assets should automatically be removed from the frontend view of your Library.
 The valid format for the Expiry Date RFC3339_EXTENDED format.
-For example 2026-01-01T23:59:00+01:00 would represent the first of January 2026 at 11:59 PM in the UTC+1 timezone.
+For example, 2026-01-01T23:59:00+01:00 would represent the first of January 2026 at 11:59 PM in the UTC+1 timezone.

 Custom Metadata

-More help articles about Asset Migration:
+More help articles about Asset Migrations: